 Most commonly, the trustee or a creditor requests the 2004 Exam.

 A 2004 exam has a variety of uses.
 The scope of a 2004 exam is quite broad, and for that reason is sometimes referred to as a "fishing expedition."
 How the 2004 exam is used will often depend on the person requesting it.

 Most often, a trustee will request the 2004 Exam to investigate:

 Creditors may also request a 2004 Exam to:

-A 2004 Exam is limited to the main bankruptcy proceeding only.
-If an adversary proceeding, such as a nondischargeablity complaint, has been filed, then a 2004 Exam can no longer be used to get information by the people involved in that proceeding.
+A 2004 exam is limited to the main bankruptcy proceeding only.
+If an adversary proceeding, such as a nondischargeablity complaint, has been filed, then a 2004 Exam can no longer be used to get information from the people involved in that proceeding.
 Instead, the parties must resort to the normal federal discovery rules.